-CDNs are networks of servers distributed around the Internet.
+CDNs were an early prototype of Edge Compute Platforms and both provide networks of servers distributed around the Internet.
 They are traditionally fixed networks of servers.
 Those servers are physically placed in locations called Points of Presence or "PoPs" that are designed to be closer to your end users around the globe.

-CDNs' PoPs act as a middleman for your web server and will intercept the end users' requests.
-By intercepting the request and acting as a proxy, the CDN PoP has an opportunity to serve the request directly, block the request if it is malicious, or in some other way improve the response to the user (and hence the user experience and the security of the website).
+Edge PoPs act as a middleman for your web server and will intercept the end users' requests.
+By intercepting the request and acting as a proxy, the Edge PoP has an opportunity to serve the request directly, block the request if it is malicious, or in some other way improve the response to the user (and hence the user experience and the security of the website).